Health and wellbeing progress snapshot

 Priority action: Support people with additional needs get the right support at the right time.

-- The SEND Hub, SEND Central had a formal opening in September.
-This will be a flagship Family Hub for young people with SEND aged 0 to 25 years and their families.
-Everyone will be welcome to pop-in and access information, advice, be signposted to additional support, or find out more about the Local Offer, whether or not their child has an Education, Health and Care Plan.
+- The special educational needs and disabilities (SEND) hub, SEND Central, formally opened in September.
+This is a flagship Family Hub for young people with SEND aged 0 to 25 and their families.
+Everyone is welcome to pop in and access information and advice, be signposted to additional support or find out more about the Local Offer, whether or not their child has an Education, Health and Care Plan.

-- Consultation on the City of York Council's draft Adult Social Care Strategy for the next three years took place.
-This strategy sets out commitments, priorities and approaches, reflecting both the challenges ahead and the opportunities to make a real impact by supporting people to live independently, stay safe and well, and access joined-up, person centred care at the right time.
+- Consultation on our draft Adult Social Care Strategy for the next three years took place.
+This strategy sets out commitments, priorities and approaches, reflecting both the challenges ahead and the opportunities to make a real impact by supporting people to live independently, stay safe and well, and access joined-up, person-centred care at the right time.
 The strategy is available to read online.

-- We worked closely with health colleagues with the development of a York Frailty Hub, which was highlighted as an area of good practice in the government's 10-year plan for the NHS.
-In addition, Mental Health Hubs have also been developed offering a safe, non-judgemental, and friendly space to people over the age of 18.
+- We worked closely with health colleagues on the development of a York Frailty Hub, which was highlighted as an area of good practice in the government's 10-year plan for the NHS.
+Mental Health Hubs have also been developed, offering a safe, non-judgemental and friendly space to people over the age of 18.

 Priority action: Improve customer experience across council operations.